The Best Book Tracker in 2026

 Users: 4 million

 With at least 3.8 million active users in 2025 (The Guardian, 2025), The StoryGraph is a beautiful, modern book tracker with its readers at the heart of each update.
-I’ve been using the app and website for less than a week, and it’s already so easy for me to say that this is hands-down the best choice.
+I’ve been using the app and website for less than a fortnight, and it’s already so easy for me to say that this is hands-down the best choice.

-The easy-on-the-eyes dark colour scheme, the readily available statistics, the smooth instructions for moving your Goodreads data onto The StoryGraph—something I’d dreaded—which took me less than five minutes.
+The easy-on-the-eyes colour scheme, the readily available statistics, the smooth instructions for moving your Goodreads data onto The StoryGraph—something I’d dreaded—which took me less than five minutes.

 And then, a couple of hours after publishing this blog, I discovered the root of the issue in my Reading Journal section of StoryGraph.
 By marking certain reads as DNFs, I’d accidentally recorded a second entry for my DNFs instead of altering the first.
 Fixed now!

-Tome isn’t the prettiest book tracker on this list, but it offers a lot of data, a great experience, and a solid user base with great recommendations.
+StoryGraph isn’t the prettiest book tracker on this list, but it offers a lot of data, a great experience, and a solid user base with great recommendations.

 The StoryGraphs’ Best Features